from a handpicked tutor in LIVE 1-to-1 classes

 Each geometric shape has some properties that make it different and unique from the others.
 Here is a list of a few properties of isosceles triangles:

-- Two equal sides and two equal angles.
+- An isosceles triangle has two equal sides and two equal angles.

 - The two equal sides of an isosceles triangle are called the legs and the angle between them is called the vertex angle or apex angle.